AlessandroSteri/HLPA/README.md

 Any time during execution, HLPA keeps in memory the current state of the proof.
 Such a state consist of a list of formulas that reppresent the leafs of derivation tree builded up till that moment.

-Th einitial state *s0* of the proof contains only the formula *F* provided as input.
+The initial state *s0* of the proof contains only the formula *F* provided as input.
 Starting from a state *S* the user generates the following state *S'* specifyng a tactic *T* to apply and a formula f ∈ *S* to be the target of the tattic *T*..
 The state *S'* is obtained by subtituting f in *S* with the premises derived by *T(f)*.
 If a formula in a state is an axiom, can be removed since is truts holds with no assumptions, this entails that *F* is proved when is reached an empty state.